willfolsom/pokechrome/README.md

 ### Background.js Disclosure

-This does use a background script to listen to the active Chrome tab, but only fires a message that the React App will pickup.
+This does use a background script to listen to the active Chrome tab.